temporalio/proposals/all-sdk/external-client-configuration.md

 Some decisions here are explained here even though they apply to later SDKs.

+* New separately-versioned module at `go.temporal.io/sdk/contrib/envconfig`.
+  * 💭 Why not just in the SDK?
+    * We have to take a TOML dependency which is not fair to put on users that don't need this functionality.
+* `ClientConfig` model (and sub-models like `ClientConfigTLS`) are the typed form of the config.
+  * 💭 Why `ClientConfig` instead of `Config`?
+    * We may have another form of config in the future.
-* New function in `client`: `LoadConfig(LoadConfigOptions) (*proto.Config, error)`.
+* Function `LoadClientConfig(LoadClientConfigOptions) (ClientConfig, error)`.
-  * This is mostly a helper if people want it.
+  * This is an advanced helper, most would use `LoadClientOptionsFromConfig` below.
-* `LoadConfigOptions` has the following:
+* `LoadClientConfigOptions` has the following:
   * `ConfigFile string` - Override the file to use.
   * `DisableFile bool` - Disable reading from file.
   * `DisableEnv bool` - Disable reading from env vars.
-* New function in `client`: `LoadOptionsFromConfig(string profile, LoadConfigOptions) (Options, error)`.
+* Function `LoadClientOptionsFromConfig(string profile, LoadClientConfigOptions) (client.Options, error)`
+  * Create Go SDK client options from config.
   * 💭 Why require profile, isn't there a default of `default`?
     * Yes, and maybe that's what empty string is too, but in general Go doesn't have good parameter defaults and we don't want a differently named overload just for this.
-* New function in `client`: `NewOptionsFromConfig(*proto.ConfigProfile) (Options, error)`.
+* Function `NewClientOptionsFromConfig(ClientConfig) (client.Options, error)`
-  * 💭 Why is this needed if `LoadOptionsFromConfig` exists?
+  * 💭 Why is this needed if `LoadClientOptionsFromConfig` exists?
     * People need a way to provide the config to load from instead of always assuming it can be loaded.
-  * 💭 Why not have the config proto to use in the `LoadConfigOptions` instead?
+  * 💭 Why not have the config struct to use in the `LoadClientConfigOptions` instead?
     * It gets to be a bit of a merge game if you have a `BaseConfig` there, and it's a bit confusing if you have `PreloadedConfig` there which implies all other options don't matter.
 * 💭 Why not just have the load config options on the client options and let dialing load?
   * People need to adjust options _after_ loaded (overwrite defaults, etc).
-* 💭 Why not have `(*Options).LoadFromConfig` helper method on the options instead?
+* 💭 Why not have `(*ClientConfig).LoadFromConfig` helper method on the options instead?
   * The merging logic gets far too complicated to know what to overwrite and what not to.
 It's better to force the user to start from config and handle merging themselves if they need that.
 * Go SDK _does_ support codec settings because it supports remote codecs.
   * If the remote codec setting is set, the data converter option will be set.
   * 💭 Why not have a `PayloadCodecFromConfig` type of thing?
-    * This is easy enough for users to do with the `LoadConfig` helper and the remote codec objects.
+    * This is easy enough for users to do with the `LoadClientOptionsFromConfig` helper and the remote codec objects.
-    * Most won't need it because regular `LoadOptionsFromConfig` creates it with default payload conversion.
+    * Most won't need it because regular `LoadClientOptionsFromConfig` creates it with default payload conversion.
 Only those that need customized payload conversion will need to create the remote codec themselves.
 * Options like grpc-meta sets header provider, API key sets credentials, etc.
   * 💭 Why make a user that just wants to _add_ a header on top of config have to use `LoadConfig` and do it the hard way?